Asset tracking is crucial for the majority of businesses to maintain efficiency. But not every business needs a premium solution.

 Sheet 3: Fleet Vehicles

-The Fleet Vehicles sheet includes vehicle-specific information such VINs, license plate numbers, and registration details.
-It also helps you to keep track of each vehicle’s maintenance history, although you should consider using dedicated fleet management software to keep more detailed maintenance logs as well as track fuel consumption, GPS breadcrumbs, and more.
+The Fleet Vehicles sheet includes vehicle-specific information such as VINs, license plate numbers, and registration details.
+It also helps you to keep track of each vehicle’s maintenance history, although you should consider using dedicated fleet management software to keep more detailed maintenance logs, as well as to track fuel consumption, GPS breadcrumbs, and more.

-- Theft deterance – One report says 33% of salespeople have reported asset theft in the past few years.
-Tracking your assets makes theft easier to spot, which can function as an internal deterance just by itself.
+- Theft deterrence: Tracking your assets makes theft easier to spot, which can function as an internal deterrent just by itself.

 Another reason to consider using free asset tracking platforms is that they offer options to grow with your business.
 Excel might work well if you only have a few dozen assets to track, but your sheets can become unmanageable once you have hundreds or even thousands of assets to monitor.